remivalade/MintMyMood/docs/QUICK_START.md

 You should now see:

 - ✅ Frontend running at http://localhost:3000
-- ✅ Backend API at http://localhost:3001 (if started)
 - ✅ No console errors
 - ✅ Wallet connection button visible
 - ✅ Writing interface loads